weller0246/liferay-portal/readme/BREAKING_CHANGES.markdown

 ### What changed?

-- UtilLocator is removed.
-Templates can no longer use utilLocator.findUtil() to access Util classes.
+`UtilLocator` is removed.
+Templates can no longer use `utilLocator.findUtil()` to access `*Util` classes.

 ### Who is affected?

-- For the clients who is currently using utilLocator within templates to access the Util classes
+Anyone currently using `utilLocator` within templates to access `*Util` classes.

 ### How should I update my code?

-- There is no replacement for this removal.
+There is no replacement for this removal.

-- The workaround is to set LIFERAY_TEMPLATE_PERIOD_ENGINE_PERIOD_SERVICE_PERIOD_LOCATOR_PERIOD_RESTRICT environment variable to false and access the desired util class using ServiceLocator instead.
-However, please note that this approach would open unrestricted access to all published OSGi services to templates.
+The workaround is to set the environment variable  `LIFERAY_TEMPLATE_PERIOD_ENGINE_PERIOD_SERVICE_PERIOD_LOCATOR_PERIOD_RESTRICT` to false and access the desired util class using `ServiceLocator` instead.
+However, `ServiceLocator` opens unrestricted access to all published OSGi services within templates.
+Proceed with caution.

 ### Why was this change made?

-- This change was made due to security vulnerability.
+This change was made to address a security vulnerability.

-- UtilLocator currently gives unrestricted access of all UtilClasses to templates which poses a risk of misuse or malicious attack.
-Commonly used Util classes such as StringUtil are already added to template context and ready to be used.
+`UtilLocator` currently gives unrestricted access to all `*Util` classes in templates, exposing these classes for misuse or a malicious attack.
+Commonly used `Util` classes such as `StringUtil` are already included in the template context and ready to be used.

 ---------------------------------------